HumanSignal/label-studio/docs/source/guide/export.md

 curl -X GET http://localhost:8080/api/projects/ -H 'Authorization: Token {YOUR_TOKEN}'
 ```

-### FAQ and problems
+### Frequently asked questions

-> I have made request - no data was provided, 404 or 403 error code
+#### I made a request and data was not provided, but a 404 or 403 error code was returned.

-Please first check network access to your Label Studio instance in case of doing API requests.
+First check the network access to your Label Studio instance when you send API requests.
 You can execute test curl request with sample data.

-> I was trying to access files and got FileNotFound error
+#### I tried to access files and received a `FileNotFound` error.

-Check that you have mounted same disk as your Label Studio instance.
-Check files existance in Label Studio instance first.
+1. Check that you have mounted the same disk as your Label Studio instance.
+Then check your files' existence in Label Studio instance first.

-Check LOCAL_FILES_DOCUMENT_ROOT environment variable in your Label Studio instance and add it your accessing data script.
+2. Check `LOCAL_FILES_DOCUMENT_ROOT` environment variable in your Label Studio instance and add it to your accessing data script.